-The 2005 Gold Eagle represented the nineteenth year of the popular gold bullion coin.
+The 2005 Gold Eagle (Buy on eBay) represented the nineteenth year of the popular gold bullion coin.
 The United States Mint would release some special sets in the following year to mark the twentieth anniversary.
 This year, bullion coins were available in the standard one ounce, one-half ounce, one-quarter ounce, and one-tenth ounce sizes.
 Compared to the prior year, mintages fell for the one ounce and one-half ounce options, but rose for the one-quarter and one-tenth ounce options.

 During 2005, the price of gold traded within a tight range for the first half of the year, before breaking above the established range in the second half.
 Near the end of the year gold broke above the closely watched $500 per ounce level.
 For the entire year, the price of gold rose from $427.75 to $513.00 per ounce, achieving an annual gain of more than 20%.

 2005 Gold Eagle Specifications

 Composition: 91.67% gold, 3% silver, 5.33% copper